Beware of “Spear Phishing”

 - Read suspicious emails carefully.
 People often recognize that an email is a scam when words are spelled incorrectly or there are grammatical mistakes.
 Sometimes a scam email is written in a tone that is different from the one the sender usually uses, or the sender might use a different version of your name—for example, an email is addressed to “Thomas,” but everyone calls you “Tom.”
 If something seems off, verify that the email is legitimate before responding.

 - Check the “from” email address.
 Make sure that the “from” email address matches your company’s email address format.
-Many email programs automatically display only the name of the person sending the email, rather than their full email address.
+Many email programs automatically display only the name of the person sending the email, rather than the full email address.
 Before you send sensitive information in an email, make sure you are not sending the information to an outside email account where it is no longer secure.
 If the address matches your company’s email format—or even the sender’s real email address—you should still verify suspicious emails directly with the sender.
 Some scam artists hack email accounts or use technology to “spoof” their email address to make the emails look like they are coming from a legitimate source

 - Guard personal information carefully.
 There are often safer ways to relay sensitive information than in an email.
 Check with your company about its security policies